junghun-K/Drone_simulation/labs/lab11_code_styling/README.md

     ````bash
     cpplint --filter=-legal/copyright,-build/include,-build/namespaces ./libs/transit/src/drone.cc
     ````
+    The filter keyword is to filter the errors that we do not want, which in our case, we want to exclude 3 cases (legal/copyright, build/include, build/namespaces). <br>
     You will see something like
     ````bash
     ./libs/transit/src/drone.cc:11:  Line ends in whitespace.
 Consider deleting these extra spaces.  [whitespace/end_of_line] [4]